 We've reported extensively on green vertical towers that integrate plant life into their facade, but unlike many of those designs, here's one that goes beyond being a mere concept.
 Designed by Boeri Studio (Stefano Boeri, Gianandrea Barreca and Giovanni La Varra), Bosco Verticale is a towering 27-story structure, currently under construction in Milan, Italy.
 Once complete, the tower will be home to the world's first vertical forest.

 The Bosco Verticale is a system that optimizes, recuperates, and produces energy.
 Covered in plant life, the building aids in balancing the microclimate and in filtering the dust particles contained in the urban environment (Milan is one of the most polluted cities in Europe).

-Each apartment in the building will have a balcony planted with trees that are able to respond to the city's weather — shade will be provided within the summer, while also filtering city pollution; and in the winter the bare trees will allow sunlight to permeate through the spaces.
+Each apartment in the building will have a balcony planted with trees that are able to respond to the city's weather -- shade will be provided within the summer, while also filtering city pollution; and in the winter the bare trees will allow sunlight to permeate through the spaces.

-The architect notes that if the units were to be constructed unstacked as stand-alone units across a single surface, the project would require 50,000 square meters of land, and 10,000 square meters of woodland.
+The architect notes that if the units were to be constructed unstacked as stand-alone units across a single surface, the project would require 50,000 sq meters of land, and 10,000 sq meters of woodland.
 Bosco Verticale is the first offer in his proposed BioMilano, which envisions a green belt created around the city to incorporate 60 abandoned farms on the outskirts of the city to be revitalized for community use.